Arno2001/Bouncing-Ball/README.md

 - `index.html`: The main HTML file containing the canvas element and linking to the necessary scripts.
 - `style.css`: CSS file for basic styling.
 - `app.ts`: TypeScript file containing the main application logic and defining the physics simulation   for the bouncing circles.
+- `app.js`: A JavaScript file compiled from TypeScript.

 ## Realistic Physics Simulation

 The realistic physics simulation is achieved through a simple game loop concept.
 The `app.ts` file contains a `tick` method that updates the position and velocity of each circle on each frame, ensuring smooth motion regardless of the frame rate.
-Gravity is applied to simulate Earth-like conditions, and a dampening effect is added to the bouncing motion.
+Gravity is applied to simulate by default Earth-like conditions, and a dampening effect is added to the bouncing motion.

 ## Code Quality